Site description (2001 baseline)

 Non-bird biodiversity: The northern Luzon giant cloud rat Phloeomys pallidus, golden-crowned flying fox Acerodon jubatus, Philippine brown deer Cervus mariannus and Philippine warty pig Sus philippensis are known to occur in the area, but surveys of the mammals and herpetofauna of the area are incomplete.

-BirdLife International (2020) Important Bird Areas factsheet: Bataan Natural Park and Subic Bay Forest Reserve.
-Downloaded from http://www.birdlife.org on 11/07/2020.
+BirdLife International (2023) Important Bird Area factsheet: Bataan Natural Park and Subic Bay Forest Reserve.
+Downloaded from http://datazone.birdlife.org/site/factsheet/bataan-natural-park-and-subic-bay-forest-reserve-iba-philippines on 07/12/2023.